Discover easy ways to reduce junk carbs and make easy healthy low-carb lunchboxes.

 I have an 11, 14 and 17-year-old so I cater somewhat differently to each child's appetite and taste.
 Sometimes they help me choose what goes in each day, and some days they will pack their own healthy lunch box.

-If they are brought up with healthy food values, we hope it will continue throughout their lives and may influence others.
+If your children are brought up with healthy food values, it may continue throughout their lives and may influence others.
 The entire concept of a healthy family is one we should all strive for.
-But remember, any step is a great one.
+But remember, any step forward, is a great one.

 Don't be put off that it is too hard, be proud of any achievement and you are trying your best.